RooMan-GBM/NickJiggler/README.md

 # NickJiggler
-a program for creating puzzles for Nickelodeon Jigsaw
+a program for creating puzzles for the Nickelodeon Jigsaw game.